jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 there’s also the reality that most security incidents have some element of architectural or operational problems at their root.
 It’s hard to do all the things well all of the time.

-**Looking for some quick wins?**
+> Looking for some quick wins?
+>

-We ran some additional analysis comparing the relative difficulty of the practices depicted in Figure 2 and their correlation with the outcomes listed in Figure 1.
+> We ran some additional analysis comparing the relative difficulty of the practices depicted in Figure 2 and their correlation with the outcomes listed in Figure 1.
 Our goal was to find practices that aren’t too hard to implement, yet contribute strongly to security program success.
 Learn more about those quick wins in our #SecurityOutcomes blog series.

-11
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-# How do we get there?
 ## Identifying Success Factors
 We’ve considered where we want our security programs to go and what we’re currently doing.
 Now it’s time to figure out exactly how to achieve those outcomes.
 Our overarching question is simple: What contributes to a successful security program?